PrincetonUniversity/lucid/readme.md

 ## Getting Started

+The Lucid interpreter has pre-built binaries (10/24/2025) for macs (arm-based) and ubuntu 20.04+ (x86).
+Find the latest release in the [releases](https://github.com/PrincetonUniversity/lucid/releases) section.

-The best way to get started with Lucid is to compile it from source (instructions below), download the ([Visual Studio syntax highlighting extension](https://github.com/benherber/Lucid-DPT-VSCode-Extension)), and then follow the [tutorials](https://github.com/PrincetonUniversity/lucid/tree/main/tutorials/readme.md).
+If you want to use more than the interpreter, the best way to get started with Lucid is to compile it from source (instructions below), download the ([Visual Studio syntax highlighting extension](https://github.com/benherber/Lucid-DPT-VSCode-Extension)), and then follow the [tutorials](https://github.com/PrincetonUniversity/lucid/tree/main/tutorials/readme.md).

 ## Installation